msilvavieira/neoprospecta-challenge/README.md

 To populate the database:

-  1. make activate a virtualenv
+  1. set up and activate a virtualenv
   2. pip install -r requirements.txt
   3. ./manage.py getfasta